2014 – IMPORTANT DATES & TIMES

 “We have learned to see in bread an instrument of community between men-the flavour of bread shared has no equal.”
 Antoine de Saint-Exupery

 Come help make baked goods to sell through Food Services!
-There will a baking bee in the Church kitchen September 21st to make giant cookies and pfefferneuse (peppernuts) for the Fall Fair food court.
+There will be baking bee’s in the Church kitchen in September to make cinnamon buns, giant cookies and pfefferneuse (peppernuts) for the Fall Fair food court.
 We need experienced bakers and enthusiastic learners!
 Call Wendy at 250-963-9276 for details.

 Gently used items in working condition will be happily accepted.
 We DO NOT accept large furniture, old ski or computer equipment, safety equipment (e.g. bicycle or hockey helmets) or baby equipment (car seats, cribs, etc.).
 Ask yourself, “Would I buy this item?”
-Donations drop-off information is available in the bulletin insert or from Wendy 250-963-9276..
+Donations drop-off information will be published in the bulletin insert in September.

 Be creative!
-We would love to have a wide range of local crafts on our tables this year: jewelery, candles, Christmas tree ornaments, woodwork, sewing, paper crafts, baby items, etc!
-Bring donations to the Civic Centre from 2:00-7:00 pm September 27.
+We would love to have a wide range of local crafts on our tables this year: jewelry, candles, Christmas tree ornaments, woodwork, sewing, paper crafts, baby items, etc!
+Bring donations to the Civic Centre from 2:00-7:00 pm September 26.

 This is the place for quality used items that are better than garage sale fare and for eye-catching new items like quilts or paintings.
-Bring donations to the Civic Centre from 2:00-7:00 pm September 27.
-Please let Wendy know what you are setting aside at email@example.com so that we can plan appropriately.
+Bring donations to the Civic Centre from 2:00-7:00 pm September 26.
+Please let Wendy know what you are setting aside so that we can plan appropriately.

-Bring your plastic shopping bags and clean ice cream pails to the Civic Centre on September 27.
-Contact Wendy at firstname.lastname@example.org to donate or request new craft supplies during the year – yarn, fabric, buttons, sewing and knitting patterns, etc. I have a pretty good stash!
+Bring your plastic shopping bags and clean ice cream pails to the Civic Centre on September 26.
+Contact Wendy to donate or request new craft supplies during the year – yarn, fabric, buttons, sewing and knitting patterns, etc. I have a pretty good stash!